-MS4 NPDES Permit Reference SWMPP Section Part D.1.g. - The Permittee shall implement an industrial and commercial discharge management program to reduce to the MEP the discharge of pollutants from all industrial and commercial facilities and activities which initially discharge into the Permittee's MS4.
-At a minimum, the program shall include: Part D.1.g.(1) Approval for Drainage Connections and Storm Water Discharge - DOT-HWYS shall require a permit or written equivalent approval for drainage connections from industrial and commercial facilities and for storm water discharge into the MS4 from industrial facilities subject to an NPDES Permit and maintain a database of such permits/approvals.
+MS4 NPDES Permit Reference SWMPP Section Part D.1.g - The Permittee shall implement an industrial and commercial discharge management program to reduce to the MEP the discharge of pollutants from all industrial and commercial facilities and activities which initially discharge into the Permittee's MS4.
+At a minimum, the program shall include: Part D.1.g.(1) Approval for Drainage Connections and Storm Water Discharge - DOT- HWYS shall require a permit or written equivalent approval for drainage connections from industrial and commercial facilities and for storm water discharge into the MS4 from industrial facilities subject to an NPDES Permit and maintain a database of such permits/approvals.
 Such permit/approval shall obligate those industrial and commercial facilities to implement BMPs to prevent the discharge of pollutants to the MS4.
 For those other industrial and commercial facilities that may discharge storm water into the MS4 but do not have drainage connections and are not subject to an NPDES Permit, DOT-HWYS shall identify those facilities which pose a high risk of discharging pollutants to the MS4.
 For those industrial and commercial facilities identified as being high risk, DOT-HWYS shall conduct wet weather inspections over the permit term to determine whether the subject facility discharges pollutants to the MS4.
-For those facilities DOT-HWYS identifies as illicitly discharging pollutants to the MS4, DOT-HWYS shall implement its Enforcement Policy for Industrial and Commercial Facilities and Activities and require implementation of BMPs to prevent future illicit discharges of pollutants.
+For those facilities DOT-HWYS identifies as illicitly discharging pollutants to the MS4.
+For those facilities and Activities and require implementation of BMPs to prevent future illicit discharges of pollutants.
 Section 10.1 Part D.1.g.(2) Inventory and Map of Industrial Facilities and Activities - The Permittee shall update and submit, in electronic portable document format (pdf - minimum 300 dpi), the industrial facilities and activities inventory (industrial inventory), sorted by TMK, and map of such facilities and activities discharging, directly or indirectly, to the MS4 within its 4th Annual Report.
 The industrial inventory update may be based on the following: Findings from the Storm Water Questionnaire Survey of Parcels Adjacent to Highway Rights-of-Way (Questionnaire Survey); Available information about parcel owners from the City and the State; and/or Collection of new information obtained during field activities or through other readily available intra-agency informational databases (e.g., business licenses, pretreatment permits, sanitary sewer hook-up permits).
-The industrial inventory shall include the facility name, street address, TMK, pature of business or activity.
-Standard Industrial Classification (SIC) code(s) that Section 10.2 nature of business or activity, Standard Industrial Classification (SIC) code(s) that best reflect the facility product or service, principal storm water contact, receiving State water, risk ranking of discharging pollutants to the MS4, and whether an NGPC under HAR Chapter 11-55, Appendix B, NPDES General Permit Authorizing the Discharge of Storm Water Associated with Industrial Activities (General Industrial
+The industrial inventory shall include the facility name, street address, TMK, nature of business or activity, Standard Industrial Classification (SIC) code(s) that best reflect the facility product or service, principal storm water contact, receiving State water, risk ranking of discharging pollutants to the MS4, and whether an NGPC under HAR Chapter 11-55, Appendix B, NPDES General Permit Authorizing the Discharge of Carerel Material.
+Section 10.2